 The content you’re putting out should prioritize quality over quantity.
-Make sure the information you’re sharing solves a pain point, addresses a particular topic, or fills a need for your audience.
-Google does not support or promote websites with SEO-stuffed, filler content, so keep this in mind while optimizing your strategy for voice search.
+Make sure the information you’re sharing solves a pain point, addresses a particular topic or fills a need for your audience.
+Google does not support or promote websites with SEO-stuffed, filler content, so keep this in mind while optimizing your strategy for voice search marketing.

 Once you’ve begun the optimization process, check Google Search Console frequently to track progress.
 Google Search Console is a free tool that allows you access to the different queries people have used to find your website.

 While you can’t see which queries were from voice search specifically (because the technology does not yet exist), you can still learn about the number of searches, clicks, and impressions you received.
 Plus, if you’re keeping track of keywords and intentionally shifting your strategy to better appeal to voice search, you’ll be able to watch the rise of your more recent efforts.

 Are you a digital or eComm professional with voice search marketing as part of your skillset?
 Or, an employer looking for a talented digital marketing professional?
 Either way, please don’t hesitate to reach out and connect with our specialized digital marketing and eCommerce recruiting team.
 We’re here to help!